Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Statistical examples

-\textbf{Conditional mean auxiliary information for the chi-square test.} Let reuse the same notation $ \mathbb{P}_n(X|C) $ defined by~\eqref{DefPnX|C} in the previous paragraph for the natural and empirical estimation of $ P(X|C) $.
-Remind that the function vector intervenes at the level of empirical process for the chi-square test.
-Like the previous paragraph, let adopt the same notation than the article of Tarima and Pavlov.
-Let suppose again that one exact auxiliary information is known but an uncertain auxiliary information can also be considered, given for example by an estimate based on another larger independent sample.
-In our case one have $I=1 $ data source, $ J_1=1 $ auxiliary information and With these values, one have Notice that values $ K_{22}',K_{22}'' $ and $ K_{22} $ does not change from the previous paragraph since the auxiliary information is exact and represents the same information.
+\textbf{General case.} Same notations of the previous paragraph are repeated.
+Suppose again that one exact auxiliary information is known but an uncertain auxiliary information can again also be considered.
+In our case, $I=1 $, $ J_1=1 $ and where $ \mathbb{P}_n(X|C) $ is the conditional expectation given by~\eqref{DefPnX|C}.
+The notation with $ \Theta $ is taken from the original paper and should not be confused with that of Section~\ref{Sec_ResultChiTest}.
+With these values, one have Notice that values $ K_{22}',K_{22}'' $ and $ K_{22} $ does not change from the previous paragraph since the auxiliary information is exact and represents the same information.
 The elements $ K_{11}, K_{12}, K_{22} $ are still unknown or could not be expressed simply since the estimator $ \mathbb{P}_n(X|C) $ is a quotient of the empirical measure.
-Thus, the first suggested estimator of Tarima and Pavlov which exploits the auxiliary information $ P(X|C) $ is impossible to evaluate.
-Values $ K_{11},K_{12},K_{22} $ can be estimated by the following values $ \widehat{K}_{11} = \Sigma_{1,n}, \widehat{K}_{22} = \frac{1}{n}\mathrm{Var}_n(X|C)$ and where $ \mathrm{Cov}_n $ means the empirical covariance estimators.
-With these consistent estimators, Tarima and Pavlov suggest to use the statistic By taking $ a_n= \sqrt{n} $ the first Tarima and Pavlov conditions mentioned in Section 1.3 of their paper are respected.
-More precisely, $ \zeta_{1n}=0, \Sigma_{22}''=0 $ and where $ \mathbf{0}=0_{\mathbb{R}^M} $, $ \Sigma_{22}'= \mathrm{Var}(X|C) $ and $ \Sigma_{11}=\Sigma_1 $ is defined by~\eqref{DefSig1} in Section~\ref{Sec_ResultChiTest}.
-This implies that where Conditions of Proposition 2 of Tarima and Pavlov are respected since the following asymptotic behaviour is satisfied according to the law of large number: By letting Proposition 1 and 2 of Tarima and Pavlov imply that converges weakly to the multivariate $ \mathcal{N}(\mathbf{0},\widehat{\Sigma}) $ where The matrix $ \widehat{\Sigma} $ satisfies~\eqref{Cond1}.
-Under the condition that $ \widehat{\Sigma} $ satisfies~\eqref{Cond2}, Theorem~\ref{Thm2} can be applied to the chi-square test which exploits the auxiliary information given by $ P(X|C) $.
+Thus, the first suggested estimator of Tarima and Pavlov which exploits the auxiliary information $ \mathbb{E}[X|C] $ is impossible to evaluate.
+Values $ K_{11},K_{12},K_{22} $ can be estimated by the following consistent estimators $ \widehat{K}_{11} = \Sigma_{1,n} $ and With these estimators, Tarima and Pavlov suggest to use the statistic By taking $ a_n= \sqrt{n} $ the first Tarima and Pavlov conditions mentioned in Section 1.3 of their paper are respected.
+More precisely, $ \zeta_{1n}=0, \Sigma_{22}''=0 $ and with $ \Sigma_{22}'= \mathrm{Var}(X|C)/P(C) $ where $ \mathrm{Var}(X|C) $ defined by~\eqref{DefVar|C} and $ \Sigma_{11}=\Sigma $ given by~\eqref{DefSig}.
+By Proposition 1 of Tarima and Pavlov, where Conditions of Proposition 2 of Tarima and Pavlov are respected since the following asymptotic behaviour is satisfied according to the distribution of large number: By taking $ \mathbb{P}^{\nabla}_n[\mathcal {A}^*] =\widehat{\Theta}^* $, Proposition 2 of Tarima and Pavlov implies that Matrix $ \Sigma^{\nabla} $ satisfies~\eqref{Cond1} then Proposition~\ref{PropChi2Stat} of this paper can be applied to the chi-square test which exploits the auxiliary information given by the knowledge of $ \mathbb{E}[X|C] $.